 - Drift: Drift migration is a rare but highly anticipated event many birders hope to see.
 When it happens, large numbers of migrating birds have "drifted" away from their typical migration routes, often pushed by storms.
 This can result in spectacular fallout events and many rare bird sightings.

 Many birds use more than one type of migration, whether deliberately or accidentally.
-Birders who understand the various migration patterns can more easily recognize when migration is underway and plan their birding excursions to take advantage of great sighting opportunities.
+Birders who understand the various patterns of migration can more easily recognize when migration is underway and plan their birding excursions to take advantage of great sighting opportunities.